Kids (MGMT song): Official video

-The video has been criticized for its treatment of the toddler who appears to be truly frightened throughout the video, although it is stated on the MGMT website, "No children were harmed in the making of this video."
-Stereogum noted that the video "essentially polarized everyone old enough (but not too old) to know what the internet is."
-While MTV noted that "They really don’t make videos like this any more … mostly for legal reasons", the band later released a "behind the scenes" video through their official YouTube channel that shows the toddler laughing while interacting with the puppets and actors in monster costumes.
-The animated sequence was done by Christy Karacas, director of the Superjail!
-TV series, as well as Henry Thurlow and Lizzi Akana.
-As of February 2023, the music video has received over 167 million views on YouTube.
-The video was featured on the eighth season premiere of Beavis and Butt-head, "Werewolves of Highland".
+The video follows a toddler menaced by monsters that his inattentive mother (played by Joanna Newsom) cannot see.
+It was criticized for its treatment of the toddler, who appears to be genuinely traumatized throughout.
+Although the MGMT website states, "No children were harmed in the making of this video", Stereogum noted that the video "essentially polarized everyone old enough (but not too old) to know what the internet is".
+MTV noted that "They really don’t make videos like this any more … mostly for legal reasons".
+The band later released a "behind the scenes" video through their official YouTube channel, which shows the toddler mostly laughing while interacting with the puppets and actors in monster costumes, though crying at other moments.